Wireless guitar systems: cooler than I thought!

 • Tone/Volume box: You’ll be soldering to the closest potentiometer from the hole.
 Solder the hot wire to the furthest terminal on this pot (the same one as the capacitor), and the ground wire to the closest terminal.
 Do not solder anything to the middle terminal.

-• Volume-only box: Solder the hot wire to the closest terminal on this pot, and the ground wire to the metal back of the potentiometer or the ground terminal of the input jack (it is on the angled side of the black housing), whichever is easier.
+• Volume-only box: Solder the hot wire to the closest terminal on this pot, and the ground wire to the furthest terminal.
+You can also solder the ground wire to the metal back of the potentiometer, whichever is easier.

 5. Secure a ziptie tightly around the cable on the interior-side of the unit and cut off the extra tail of the ziptie.
 This will prevent the cable from putting strain on the solder joints when pulled.